 “People love to talk about food,” said Eileen Lindemann, RD.
 It’s one of the reasons Food, Culture & Nutrition – a Humanities elective that relates to several liberal arts and health sciences majors – has been a popular course at The Sage Colleges for years.

 Lindemann saw the connections that students built in class as they researched and shared family food traditions, and she believed that on a larger scale, Food, Culture & Nutrition could be a powerful link between campus and the community.
 When Nutrition Department Chair Eileen FitzPatrick, DrPH, asked her to work with the Office of Service Learning to add community service to the syllabus, Lindemann was excited.
-This office, made possible by the Sparrell Service Learning Fund, was new in Fall 2017.
+(The Office of Service Learning was established by the Sparrell Service Learning Fund in 2017.)

 In fall 2018, members of the redesigned class contributed valuable information to the Greater Capital District Food System Assessment conducted by local non-profit Capital Roots, and in the process made meaningful connections with recent immigrants.
 When complete, the Food System Assessment will help local communities improve access to affordable, healthy food for all residents.